 Pistachio Pastry Cream – Crème Pâtissière À La Pistache

 Homemade pistachio pastry cream is indulgent and delicious.
 It has a rich crème pâtissière base, mixed with homemade pistachio paste and a hint of almond extract.
-It’s perfect to fill choux pastry, doughnuts, trifles, tarts and more.
+It’s perfect to fill choux pastry, doughnuts, tarts, and more.

 Crème Pâtissière À La Pistache

-If you don’t want to make your own, you can buy pistachio paste too.
-That will make this custard smoother.
-Homemade pistachio paste will always have more texture to it than store-bought, but I personally love the texture of the flecks of pistachio in there.
+If you don’t want to make your own paste, you can use store-bought pistachio paste instead.
+That will make the custard smoother.
+Homemade pistachio paste will always have more texture to it than store-bought, but I personally love the flecks of pistachio in there.

-This is different from pistachio butter or pistachio cream.
-Pistachio butter is usually blended with a bit of oil to make it spreadable, while pistachio cream is often mixed with white chocolate.
+It’s worth noting that pistachio paste is different from pistachio butter or pistachio cream.
+Pistachio butter is usually blended with oil to make it spreadable, while pistachio cream is often mixed with white chocolate.
+For this recipe, you want a pure paste with no added oils or chocolate.

 • Whole milk: The base of the custard.

-• Vanilla: You can use a scraped vanilla pod, vanilla extract or vanilla bean paste.
+• Vanilla: You can use a scraped vanilla bean pod, vanilla extract, or vanilla bean paste.

-• Almond extract – Optional, but it does a great job at bringing out the pistachio taste.
+• Almond extract: Optional, but it does a great job at bringing out the pistachio flavor.
+Just a small amount goes a long way.

 Method